Casey Laulala

 Casey Daniel Eti Laulala (born 3 May 1982) is a Samoan-born New Zealand former rugby union player.

 Career

 Born and raised in Samoa, Laulala started boarding at Wesley College when he was 15.

 Laulala made his test debut for New Zealand during the team's November–December 2004 end of year tour against Wales.
 He has played three games for the All Blacks, including two tests.
 Laulala played for the Crusaders Super 14 team and for Canterbury during the Air New Zealand Cup.
 Laulala attended Wesley College, Auckland for his schooling.

-Laulala scored the match winning try for his side during the 2006 Super 14 Final, the match nicknamed "Gorillas in the Mist" because of the dense fog.
+Laulala scored the match winning try for his side during the 2006 Super 14 Final, the match nicknamed "Fog Final" because of the dense fog.
 The next day he was recalled to the All Blacks, being named in the squad to play Ireland.
 He later went on to earn his second Test cap against Ireland in Auckland.

 Cardiff Blues

 Laulala signed for Welsh side Cardiff Blues for the 2009/10 season.
 He won the European Challenge Cup with the side in May 2010.
 Laulala scored 14 tries during his 58 appearances for the club.